Easy Pumpkin Dump Cake Recipe

 But let the cake cool.
 Otherwise, the bottom will not have set up yet, so it might be a little messy.

 Once the cake cools, it will be at room temperature.
-You can add a slice to a plate and top with some vanilla ice cream or whipped cream.
+You can add a slice to a plate and top it with some vanilla ice cream or whipped cream.
 You can also add a drizzle of caramel sauce on top.
 It’s definitely a great recipe.

 Does Pumpkin Dump Cake Need To Be Refrigerated?